src-d/blog/content/upcoming/id2vec.md

 ![incredible](/post/id2vec/incredible.png)
 <p align="center" class="caption">TensorBoard - words related to "incredible" according to Steve Jobs' presentation.</p>

-There is another funny property of our word embeddings: we can do vector arithmetic and evaluate associations.
+There is funny and interesting property of word embeddings: we can do vector arithmetic and evaluate associations.
 The classic one is "king" is to "queen" as "man" is to "woman":

 $$